 10.)
 Repeat steps 5-9 for the next panel to be installed.
 Place it onto the wall next to the first panel.
 Keep the panel level.
 Press the panels firmly against the wall with a slight wiggle motion to help spread the glue.

 Install the panel very tightly against the first, as they may expand and contract with temperature changes.
 Continue repeating steps 5-9 until your first row is complete.

 11.)
 Use a damp cloth to wipe off any excess textured caulk before it dries.
 A wet finger, paint brush, or other such tool can assist in smoothing and blending the caulk.
 Use the textured caulk to also fill in any voids, gaps, screw heads, or spaces.
 Click here for more details on caulking panels.

 12.)
 If you are installing multiple rows of panels, start on the next row above the one just completed.
 Repeat steps 5-11 for the next row to be installed.

 Note: The panels are designed to butt up to each other bottom to top.
 This 'shiplap' joint should be glued and caulked as described in steps 8 & 9 to ensure a tight seal and seamless look.

-When you come to the end of a panel run, most often you can take the piece you originally cut off to use at the start of your next run or offset each row by a half sheet.
+When you come to the end of a panel run, most often you can take the piece you cut off at the end to use at the start of your next run or offset each row by a half sheet.
 This will make pattern repeats less noticeable.

 12a.)
 When installing the River Rock panel you will not be able to offset the panel when installing one over the other due to the nature of their interlocking patterns.